Saptarshi2060/Face_recognition-/README.md

 - **Camera Issues**: If the webcam feed does not appear, ensure it is not being used by another application.
 - **Dependencies**: Make sure all required libraries are installed correctly.

-## Contribution
-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.

 ## Acknowledgments
 - Utilizes PyTorch for deep learning functionalities.
 - Uses OpenCV for computer vision tasks.